DhruvGheewala/react-socket-io/README.md

 # React Socket.io
- - I have created a chat application using React and Node with help socket.io implement web-sockets.
+ - I have created a chat application using React and Node with help socket.io to implement web-sockets.
  - This project is for understanding purpose of socket.io with React as a Frontend & Node as a Backend.
  - This project's goal is to learn basic concepts about socket.io